NEU-DSG/tapas-themes/README.md

 INFO ABOUT TAPAS THEMING

 Adaptivetheme must be enabled prior to Tapas_base being enabled.
+Then tapas_base can be enabled and set to default.
+The .info file for the theme should take care of the custom settings that are saved in the database.

 I updated Adapativetheme and recreated a Tapas_base from the Pixture_reloaded subtheme to make sure it was all up to date.
 Both of those themes are out of the box so upgrade paths are normal.